 What’s next

-• Readers are encouraged to reflect on the implications of transhumanism for humanity and society.
+• Readers are encouraged to reflect on the implications of transhumanism for personal identity and societal values.

-• Quay advocates for conservative efforts to uphold foundational principles against transhumanist ideologies.
+• Calls for conservative movements to resist transhumanist ideologies and uphold foundational principles are emphasized.